danicat/pacgo/step07/README.md

 }
 ```

 This is the default mapping but please feel free to toy with the entire emoji palette.
-We have inifinte possibilities!
+We have infinite possibilities!

 One important aspect about the config file is the `use_emoji` configuration.
 We are using this flag to signal to the game when we are using emojis.
 This is necessary because emojis generally use more than one character in the screen (most of them use 2).